jakem4468bf/ai-security-agent/README.md

-# Applied Network Security - AI Security Agents
+# Applied Network Security - AI Security Agent

 ## Overview
 This repository contains work for both project 1 (Building an Agent with Kagent and Ollama) and project 2 (Securing Agent Communications with Agentgateway)